Privacy Notice: Job Applicants

 You will be required to provide the following information:

-- proof of your right to work in the UK, if you did not provide your original documents to HR in person on the day of your selection event
+- proof of your right to work in the UK, if you did not provide your original documents to the People Team in person on the day of your selection event

-- references that are satisfactory to the University.
+- references that are satisfactory to us.
 We will contact your referees directly to obtain these references

 - a criminal records declaration to declare any unspent convictions